stefandee/pptactical/README.md

 Documentation covering many aspects of the engine is available in [doc](doc/) folder.

-Docs also contain an article written in 2006 for a magazine in Poland called Software Developer's Journal which is a tutorial on how to implement a factory building (a building that builds units, the staple of any RTS).
+Docs also contain an article written in 2006 for a magazine in Poland called Software Developer's Journal, a tutorial on how to implement a factory building (a building that builds units, the staple of any RTS).

 ## Credits